search icon

 We just scratched the surface of everything you can do using the processing modeller.
 Did you notice, for instance, that the QuickOSM plugin also added algorithms to the toolbox, that you could directly integrate in a processing model ?

-Running algorithms in batchanchor icon
+Running algorithms in batch

 Your stakeholders are so impressed by your GIS capabilities that they convinced you to abandon your career as a pizzaiolo to pursue higher goals as a GIS specialist.